 The district was also recognized for their annual Senior Citizens Banquet, to be held this Friday.

-The banquet draws approximately 1,000 seniors each year and is a district-wide coordinated event.
+Page 2 of 2 - The banquet draws approximately 1,000 seniors each year and is a district-wide coordinated event.
 Students provide entertainment, welcome attendees and help serve the food.

 The Neosho R-5 School District was also recognized for the Reading Rocks program at the Jefferson Street Campus, formerly known as the Southwest Alternative School.
 The program is a service-learning project, where students choose children’s books, practice reading, prepare classrooms, decorate the areas according to the theme of the book and then perform.